Quansight/Quansight-website/apps/labs/posts/unlocking-c-level-performance-in-df-apply.md

 We can see here that the difference is several orders of magnitude.
-This is because the unboxing process currently individually unboxes each resultant Series to a Python object before running concat.
+This is because the unboxing process currently individually unboxes each resultant Series to a Python object before concatenating them together to build the result DataFrame.

-The solution to this is to do the concatenation inside of numba, so
+In future pandas releases, this can be optimized by concatenating the results of apply inside of the numba engine (which would only require one final unobxing call for the concatenated DataFrame), which should bring the speed of apply on Series in numba on par with the speed of apply on the raw numpy arrays.

-Do note however that this is still much faster than the Python engine, as seen below.
+Despite this, the numba engine is still much faster than the Python engine, as seen below.

 ```python
 %timeit df.apply(f, engine="python", axis=1)